watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In this screenshot of the console, kubectl get nodes has been typed and run at the command prompt, which produces a list of nodes.](media/image75.png)

 4. Since the AKS cluster uses RBAC, a ClusterRoleBinding must be created before you can correctly access the dashboard.
-To create the required binding, execute the command bellow:
+To create the required binding, execute the command below:

    ```bash
    kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard